AdaCore/spark2014/docs/lrm/source/packages.rst

    visible) then the mode of the state abstraction in the Global aspect plays no role in determining the legality of the Refined_Global aspect.]

-.. _tu-fe-refined_global_aspects-06:

-6. [If a ``global_item`` in the Global aspect denotes a state abstraction whose null

-.. _tu-cbatu-refined_global_aspects-07:
+.. _tu-cbatu-refined_global_aspects-06:

-7. The legality rules for :ref:`global-aspects` and External states described in :ref:`refined_external_states` also apply.
+6. The legality rules for :ref:`global-aspects` and External states described in :ref:`refined_external_states` also apply.

 .. _etu-refined_global_aspects-lr: